PowerDAG: Supervisory Agentic AI System for Automating Distribution Grid Analysis: Introduction

-\textbf{The problem:} Static top-$k$ retrieval in \cite{badmus2025powerchain} has two primary drawbacks.
-First, the choice of $k$ introduces inherent trade-offs: small $k$ omits latent tool dependencies for complex analysis queries, while large $k$ includes irrelevant exemplars that degrade tool selection and inflate context size \cite{liu2024lost}.
-Second, in its current form, \cite{badmus2025powerchain} isolates relevant \awfs{} based on query similarity.
-While this produces a semantic match between the current query and selected exemplars, it may discard exemplars with relevant tool dependencies and orchestration.
+Recent work~\cite{BADMUS2027113555,bhattaram2025geoflow} addresses this by curating annotated workflow exemplars.
+These are expert-verified query-workflow records that encode the correct call order, argument values, and state dependencies.
+Although modern LLMs support long prompts, including all archived \awfs{} in every prompt increases token costs and can introduce irrelevant context, making orchestration less reliable~\cite{liu2024lost}.
+Prior work~\cite{BADMUS2027113555} mitigates this by retrieving the top-$k$ most similar \awfs{} per query.

-Another critical challenge arises during tool execution.
-For unseen queries, the agent invokes an LLM to recommend tool calls given relevant \awfs{}.
-The agent executes these tool calls and uses the return message as the primary signal of correctness.
-This approach is brittle in stateful environments, where tools often execute successfully on stale or uninitialized objects without raising exceptions.
-For instance, if an agent runs a \textit{power flow solver} but bypasses a prerequisite \textit{state update} call, the subsequent plotting function will be executed but produce a wrong plot.
-The agent misinterprets this \textit{silent failure} as success and proceeds.
-To prevent such irreversible state corruption and silent failures, a proactive supervisor must enforce dependency constraints.
+\textbf{Problem:} Static top-$k$ retrieval has two drawbacks.
+First, $k$ is a global constant.
+Here, a small $k$ may miss the required tool steps for complex queries, while a large $k$ may include unrelated exemplars that confuse the LLM and inflate token costs~\cite{liu2024lost}.
+Second, similarity-based retrieval matches query phrasing rather than procedural content.
+For instance, an exemplar may share keywords with the current query, but if it follows a different tool sequence, it can mislead the agent into skipping required steps.

-\textbf{Proposed Solution:} To address these fundamental gaps, we implement a two-pronged strategy, within our agentic system \PC{}: \begin{itemize} \item \textbf{Adaptive Retrieval:} We introduce a similarity-decay cutoff algorithm to select a subset of \awfs{} via query text and tool-call traces to isolate procedurally relevant context. \item \textbf{Just-in-time Supervision: }We introduce a pre-invocation guardrail that verifies state dependencies, preventing corruption by blocking invalid calls and returning one-shot corrective advisories. \end{itemize}
+A second gap arises in the tool-call execution.
+At each step, the agent calls an LLM to propose the next tool call, then executes it and reads the return message to decide whether to continue.
+In stateful environments, tools can run successfully on stale or uninitialized objects without raising exceptions.
+For example, if the agent skips a prerequisite \textit{network update} and calls the \textit{power flow solver} directly, the solver returns a success message while operating on the wrong state.
+The agent accepts this as correct and proceeds.
+Preventing such silent failures requires a technique that enforces these dependency constraints before each call, not one that reacts after the state is corrupted.